Counter-Terrorism and Security Act 2015

 Legal Aid

-A new clause is added to emphasize the importance of freedom of speech and academic freedom in universities when considering the actions of governing bodies under the existing duty to prevent extremism.
+The bill adds a new clause emphasizing the importance of freedom of speech and academic freedom in universities and other educational institutions when considering actions under the Act.

-The bill mandates annual reviews of the operation of Part 1 of the Act and other relevant counter-terrorism legislation by an independent reviewer.
+The bill mandates regular reviews of the operation of various counter-terrorism Acts, including Part 1 of this Act, to ensure their effectiveness and appropriateness.

 Government Spending